Extending Adversarial Attacks to Produce Adversarial Class Probability Distributions: Conclusions

-\acks{} This work is supported by the Basque Government (KK2020/00049 project through ELKARTEK program, BERC 2018-2021 program, IT1244-19, and PRE\_2019\_1\_0128 predoctoral grant), by the Spanish Ministry of Economy and Competitiveness MINECO (project TIN2016-78365-R) and by the Spanish Ministry of Science, Innovation and Universities (project PID2019-104966GB-I00 and FPU19/03231 predoctoral grant).
-Jose A. Lozano acknowledges support of the Spanish Ministry of Science, Innovation and Universities through BCAM Severo Ochoa accreditation (SEV-2017-0718).
+\acks{This work is supported by the Basque Government (KK2020/00049 project through ELKARTEK program, BERC 2022-2025 program, and PRE\_2019\_1\_0128 predoctoral grant) and by the Spanish Ministry of Science, Innovation and Universities (project PID2019-104966GB-I00 and FPU19/03231 predoctoral grant).
+Jose A. Lozano acknowledges support of the Spanish Ministry of Science, Innovation and Universities through BCAM Severo Ochoa accreditation (SEV-2017-0718).}